spatial-model-editor/spatial-model-editor/docs/reference/python.rst

 ..
 Note::

-    CPython 3.5+ is supported on 64-bit linux, macOS(10.14+), and windows.
-If you would like support for another platform or Python version/implementation to be added, please file an `issue <https://github.com/lkeegan/spatial-model-editor/issues/new>`
+    If your python version or platform is not supported, please file an `issue <https://github.com/lkeegan/spatial-model-editor/issues/new>`_

 Once it is installed, you should be able to import the module